Babuthetitan/Learning-Cpp/README.md

 # Learning-Cpp
 This is my repo where I am learning C++ and constantly growing.
-I thank God for the energy and resources
+The audio programmer youtube tutorials coming in handy